nvmwill/nexmo-developer/_tutorials/en/video/create-video-conferencing-app-express/javascript/code-template.md

 ---

 ### Getting started with a template
 Copy and paste the code snippet below into an HTML file for example, `index.html`.
-This snippet contains the video express SDK, HTML, some Javascript and optional CSS stylings.
+This snippet contains the video express SDK, HTML, some Javascript and optional CSS.

 In order to connect to a video session, you will need to set the authentication credentials.
 This is discussed in the [next section](/video/tutorials/create-video-conferencing-app-express/video/create-video-conferencing-app-express/javascript/auth-setup/javascript).